berserkware/installies/docs/source/guides/creating-and-managing-apps.rst

 The app name cannot contain capitals or spaces.
 You can stylise the name with the display name field.
 You can describe the app with the description.

-When you create an app, there are four input fields.
-The "Current Version" field is the only one that might not be self-explanatory.
-You can put the the current version of the app.
-This gets passed into the scripts if the user doesn't specify a version to install.

 Managing Apps
 -------------